-- Articulates some of the prominent theories of information seeking behaviors. - Shows an understanding of how knowing about information seeking behaviors can lead to improved service.
+- Articulates some of the prominent theories of information seeking behaviors. - Demonstrates the use of information seeking behaviors in designing and providing services that assist people in accessing information

-Core Competency K: design instructional programs based on learning principles and theories.
+Core Competency K: Design collaborative/individual learning experiences based on learning principles and theories;

-- Articulates some contemporary learning theories and demonstrates the ability to employ them effectively - Demonstrates understanding of and ability to apply relevant learning theories in a particular information environment
+- Articulates some contemporary learning theories. - Demonstrates understanding of and ability to apply relevant learning theories in a particular information environment.

-Core Competency L: demonstrate understanding of quantitative and qualitative research methods, the ability to design a research project, and the ability to evaluate and synthesize research literature.
+Core Competency L: Demonstrate understanding of quantitative and qualitative research methods, the ability to design a research project, and the ability to evaluate and synthesize research literature.